typst-community/glossarium/README.md

 You can also disable the back-references by setting the parameter `disable-back-references` to `true`.

-Group page breaks can be enable by setting the parameter `enable-group-pagebreak` to `true`.
+By default, group breaks use `linebreaks`.
+This behaviour can be changed by setting the `group-break` parameter to `pagebreak`, or `colbreak`, or any other function that returns `content`.

-You can call this function from anywhere in you document.
+You can call this function from anywhere in your document.

 ### Referencing terms.